HakaiInstitute/GlintMaskGenerator/README.md

 This software is under active development.
 Bugs and feature requests can be filed on the [GitHub repository issues page](https://github.com/HakaiInstitute/glint-mask-tools/issues).

-## Development

-See [DEVELOPMENT.md](DEVELOPMENT.md) for development and software maintenance instructions.

 ## Citation

 Research using these tools or code should cite the following resources